Configuration

 Prefix

-'prefix' => env('PLATFORM_PREFIX', 'admin'),
+'prefix' => env('PLATFORM_PREFIX', '/admin'),

-, the URL for the admin login page would be https://example.com/dashboard/login
+For example, if you set the prefix to dashboard, the URL for the admin login page would be https://example.com/dashboard/login:

-'prefix' => 'dashboard',
+'prefix' => '/dashboard',

 Middleware